FloatingOriginInteractive/Balsa.SDK/docs/uploader.md

 Once uploading completes, Steam returns an ID number that is unique to your mod submission.

 The uploader then writes that value back on to the modexport.cfg file.
-Do not change the ID manually, as that will disconnect your mod from the published item in the workshop.
+Do not change the ID manually, as that will disconnect your mod from the published item.

-If you delete the modexport.cfg file, the uploader will treat it as a first-time upload the next time it runs.
+Similarly, if you delete the modexport.cfg file, the uploader will treat it as a first-time upload the next time it runs.

 ## After Uploading